sweirich/pi-forall/notes.md

 type to make sense.
 We declare this by fiat using the type : type rule.

-Note that, sadly, this rule make our language inconsistent as a logic.
-Girard's paradox
+Note that, sadly, this rule make our language inconsistent as a logic. cf. Girard's paradox.

 ### More typing rules - Application

 Application requires that the type of the argument matches the domain type of the function.
-However, not that because the type `B` could have `x` free in it, we need to substitute the argument for `x` in the result.
+However, note that because the type `B` could have `x` free in it, we need to substitute the argument for `x` in the result.

       G |- a : (x:A) -> B
 	  G |- b : A
     ---------------------------  app
 	  G |- a b : B { b / x }

 ### Example: applying the polymorphic identity function